OdatNurd/devember-2022/website/src/pages/name.md

 omphaloskepsis, which means "contemplation of one's navel."
 ```

-The definition and meaning of the word tickled me, and the more I thought about
+The definition and meaning of the word tickled me.
+Center of Activity seems
+like a great connotation for a project like this.
+Add in that the name is also
-it the more I could not resist naming the application that.
-And so, here we
+related to navel gazing, and the more I thought about it the more I could not
+resist naming the application that.

-are.
+And so, here we are.

   [1]: https://twitch.tv/odatnurd
   [2]: https://devember.org/whatisit/